tylerdiaz/Heisenberg/README.md

 <b>How we created a better system:</b>
   1.  <i>Our solution creates a decentralized, append-only data log where no single keyholder has root-access to the database.</i>  This means that no individual entity has the ability to alter the state history.
 We have solved the data-layer syncronization problem by creating a triple-entry accounting system where the system's integrity is grounded in both computional infeasability and consortium-level access-control permissions.

-  2. <i>By leveraging the innate properties of the blockchain, we are able to create an auditable system of script ownership with verifiable ledger history and participant transaction finality.</i>
+  2. <i>By leveraging the innate properties of the blockchain, we are able to create an auditable system of script ownership with verifiable ledger history.</i> This allows for increased regulatory insight while also eliminating the base need for trust between doctors, patients, and pharmacists

-  3.
+  3. <i>On the blockchain, transaction verification is instant.</i>  In addition, pharmacists recieve the assurance of cryptographic transaction finality reached in under 4 blocks (or ~8 minutes)

 ## Quantifing the Value of Our Solution
 - Quantifying implicit risk of moral hazard